tiffanytgr/AI6101_Project_pQ_Learning_ReinforceLearning/readme.md

 ### **====== D I S C L A I M E R ======**

 This repository should only be used for reasonable academic discussions.
 I, the owner of this repository, never and will never **ALLOWING** another student to copy this assignment as their own.
-In such circumstances, I do not violate NTU's statement on academic integrity as of the time this repository is open (16/01/2022).
+In such circumstances, I do not violate NTU's statement on academic integrity as of the time this repository is open (29/08/2023).
 I am not responsible for any future plagiarism using the content of this repository.

 ---
 ---

 ### **====== I N T R O D U C T I O N ======**

 **[AI6101] Introduction to AI & AI Ethics** is a core course of Master of Science in Artificial Intelligence Graduate Programme **(MSAI)**, School of Computer Science and Engineering **(SCSE)**, Nanyang Technological University **(NTU)**, Singapore.
-The repository corresponds to the AI6101 of **Semester 1, AY2021-2022**, starting from 08/2021. **The instructors of this course are Prof. Bo An, Prof. Yu Han, and Dr. Melvin Chen.**
+The repository corresponds to the AI6101 of **Semester 2, AY2022-2023**, starting from 01/2023.

 The projects of this course consist of **one individual Assignments**, **one individual Eassy**, and **one group Project**.
 The topic of the assignment are shown below, and the specific score is not provided to us.
 Since multiple people complete the group work, I do not have the right to disclose the report and others' codes individually so that the relevant parts will be hidden.